1.4.1. Environmental Change in the LSJRB

-The history of environmental management of the St. Johns River watershed, and water resources in Florida, is a complex, convoluted, but relatively short history.
+The history of environmental management of water resources in Florida, and the St. Johns River watershed, is a complex, convoluted, but relatively short history.
 Major milestones in environmental management in Florida have taken place within the last century, with much of the story occurring during our living memory (Table 1.1 and Appendix 1.4.1).
-The story of water management in Florida unfolds as a tale of lessons learned, a shift from reigning to restoring, from consuming to conserving.
+The story of water management in Florida unfolds as a tale of natural resource exploitation, lessons learned, and a shift from reigning to restoring, from consuming to conserving.

-The 1960s marked a decisive period in the history of environmental protection.
-Increasingly, the American public concerned itself with “quality of life” issues, such as air and water pollution, the ability to visit scenic areas, and the dangers posed by pesticides (@@@@Merchant 2007).
+Yet, the 1960s also marked a period of decisive changes in the history of environmental protection.
+Such changes also affected the LSJRB.
+Increasingly, the American public concerned itself with “quality of life” issues, such as air and water pollution, the ability to visit scenic areas, and the dangers posed by pesticides (Merchant 2007).
 In Florida, growing concerns about the disappearance of ecologically fragile rivers, wetlands, and coastlines galvanized an environmental movement.
 Groups like the Sierra Club, Audubon Society, and Florida Defenders of the Environment lobbied against the Cross-Florida Barge Canal, Everglades Jetport, and other major projects.
 In a state characterized by rampant development, there was no shortage of environmental issues in need of attention.
-From this time forward, policy makers and the public began to think more about the effects of their actions on the environment (@@@@White 2010).
+From this time forward, policy makers and the public began to think more about the effects of their actions on the environment (White 2010).

 At the state level, a devastating drought in 1970-71 contributed to already growing concerns about the use of water.
-Consequently, attitudes toward water among the public and state officials began to shift from control and consumption to conservation (@@@@Purdum 2002; @@@@White 2010).
-In 1972, the Florida Legislature passed the Florida Water Resources Act, which created regional water management districts and established a permitting system for allocating water use.
+Consequently, attitudes toward water among the public and state officials began to shift from control and consumption to conservation (Purdum 2002; White 2010).
+In 1972, the Florida Legislature passed the Florida Water Resources Act (1972), which created regional water management districts and established a permitting system for allocating water use.
 The Legislature also passed the Environmental Land and Water Management Act (1972) in order to address areas of critical concern.
-Other important legislation included the Florida Comprehensive Planning Act and the Land Conservation Act.
-These measures, though often challenged in later years, marked important milestones in Florida’s history of environmental protection (@@@@Purdum 2002; @@@@White 2010).
+Other important legislation included the Florida Comprehensive Planning Act (1972) and the Land Conservation Act.
+These measures, though often challenged in later years, marked important milestones in Florida’s history of environmental protection (Purdum 2002; White 2010).